golemfactory/task-api/README.md

   - Shouldn't take much time (preferably less than a minute for medium range machines).
 - `AbortTask`
   - Takes one argument: `task_id`.
   - Will be called when the task is aborted by the user.
-Should perform any necessary cleanup.
+Should stop all running subtask verifications for this task and perform any other necessary cleanup.
 - `Shutdown`
   - Takes no arguments.
   - Should gracefully terminate the service.